Hanasb21/FP-Northwind-SQL-Analysis/README.md

 **💡 Insight:**

 Scones and Sirop d'érable are frequently paired.
 This is a perfect opportunity for cross-selling or creating "Bundle Deals" to increase the Average Order Value (AOV).

+## 🏁 Conclusion
+Through this SQL analysis, we can identified key revenue drivers, seasonal trends, and purchasing patterns.
+The insights gained from Product Affinity and Customer Segmentation provide a solid foundation for data-driven decision-making in inventory management and marketing strategies.

+## 🛠️ Tech Stack & Tools
+- **Database:** PostgreSQL/MySQL (Adjust based on your DBeaver connection)
+- **Analytical Tool:** DBeaver
+- **Documentation:** Markdown & GitHub

+## SQL skills Demonstrated
+- JOIN
+- GROUP BY
+- Aggregation (SUM, COUNT)
+- CASE WHEN
+- Date Functions
+- Multi-table Analysis